limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![remote-command.png](/assets/images/posts/cyberry-walkthrough/cyberry-14.png)

-Bingo!
+Bingo.
 Using this way, I was able to run a reverse shell using `nc` back to me.

 ![nc.png](/assets/images/posts/cyberry-walkthrough/cyberry-15.png)